-Sometimes trees don’t survive for very long due to factors like lack of water, extreme weather conditions, and incompatibility with the temperature climate in your area.
+Sometimes trees don’t survive for very long due to lack of water, extreme weather conditions, and incompatibility with the temperature climate in your area.
 So if you’re planning to plant trees this year, there are some things you need to consider.

 First of all, bear in mind that not all trees grow at the same place and time.
 One tree may grow in a specific area during a specific season, while others don’t.